vstarostenko/dv8p_wifi_issue_fix/README.md

 ### Step 1: Script

-The script that resets the network adapter can be found in this repo.
+The script that resets the network adapter can be found in this repo inside the "script" folder.
+The script is: `reset_network_adapter.ps1`
 Before the script can be executed we need to enable Windows PowerShell to run scripts.
 By default this feature is disabled.

 ***Commands:***